-- How long do you want the RV?
+- How long do you want to own the RV?
 (Something to consider especially if you plan to stay in a lot of state parks or on the beach.
 They have length limits)

-- How far do you want to travel?
+- How far do you want to travel in your RV?
 Are you planning local camping trips or trips across the country?

 We suddenly realized that most of the time there would only two of us traveling along with our Golden Retriever, Buddy.
 We decided that we would not need as much room as a larger family might need.